IordachescuAnca/Air-Guardians/README.md

 Our team has come up with 10 user stories:

-1. As a environmentalist, I want to see all polluted cities in order to help reduce air pollution there.
+1. As an environmentalist, I want to see all polluted cities in order to help reduce air pollution there.
+2. As an environmentalist I want to be informed about what trees I can plant in the polluted areas.
-2. As a parent, I want to know the time of the day when air pollution is lowest so that I can go outside and play outdoor activities with my children.
+3. As a parent, I want to know the time of the day when air pollution is lowest so that I can go outside and play outdoor activities with my children.
-3. As a athlete, I want to know when the ozone value overcomes its thresholds so that training outside in such enivronment can cause me  bronchoconstriction.
+4. As an athlete, I want to know when the ozone value overcomes its thresholds so that training outside in such enivronment can cause me  bronchoconstriction.
-4. As a traveler, I want to see the air pollution of cities I often visit so that I can be sure if I need a mask.
+5. As a traveler, I want to see the air pollution of cities I often visit so that I can be sure if I need a mask.
-5. As a customer, I want to see the air quality index of all cities so that I can decide the least polluted city to move.
+6. As a customer, I want to see the air quality index of all cities so that I can decide the least polluted city to move.
-6. As a customer, I want to choose some locations on map so that I can see quickly information about air quality in those regions.
+7. As a customer, I want to choose some locations on map so that I can see quickly information about air quality in those regions.
-7. As a customer, I want to receive air quality based health recommendations so that I can organize my day for maximum productivity.
+8. As a customer, I want to receive air quality based health recommendations so that I can organize my day for maximum productivity.
+9. As a customer I want to be notified if in any of my favourites cities the pollution is too high.
+10. As a customer I want to receive health recommendations based on the level of the pollution.

 ## UML Use Case Diagram